filippob/introduction_to_gwas/README.md

     - Part 1: Individual/Group Break-Out Sessions to give it a try independetly
     - Part 2: Whole-Group Revision of the Exercise
     - [exercise solution: getting the data](8.collaborative_exercise/1.get_data.sh)
-- Lecture 10 Bioinformatics Pipelines: a super-elementary Introduction [Filippo]
-    - [A bioinformatics pipeline for GWAS]<!--(slides/11_A_bioinformatic_pipeline_for_GWAS.pdf)-->
-- Lab 11 Building a Pipeline with Snakemake [Filippo]
-- Lab 12 The GWAS pipeline for Continuous Phenotypes [Filippo]
-    - Plug-In for Mean or KNN Imputation
-    - The GWAS pipeline for Binary Phenotypes (Guided Exercise) [Filippo]

 **Day 5**